-Many people use all purpose flour in bread making instead of bread flour.
+Many people use all-purpose flour in bread making instead of bread flour.
 I started wondering what the difference is.
 It turns out that the difference is gluten.

-More gluten in the flour makes the bread slightly heavier, but more importantly it makes it stronger.
+More gluten in the flour makes the bread slightly heavier, but more importantly, it makes it stronger.
 That means that as the yeast ferments the bread will hold the carbon dioxide and rise.

-In general, all purpose flour has a gluten content of 9% to 12%.
+In general, all-purpose flour has a gluten content of 9% to 12%.
 Bread flour typically has a gluten range of 10% to 13%.
 Note the overlapping areas.

 If you’re using all-purpose flour in your bread machine and it works for you, that’s great.
 It may be that your brand of flour is in the upper range of the gluten levels.

 Wondering about other types of flour?

 Cake Flour has the lowest gluten content of all.
 Its gluten content is in the 5% to 8% range.
 Cake flour is generally bleached.
 The bleaching slightly damages the flour’s starches as well as weakening the gluten.
 This enables the flour to absorb more liquid and rise higher.

 Pastry Flour is sometimes called cookie flour.
 It has a gluten content of 8% to 9%.
 It’s frequently used for pies, tarts and many cookies.

 You can make your own pastry flour by mixing together 1 1/3 cups all-purpose flour with 2/3 cup cake flour.